RocketSoftware/carbon-components-angular/README.md

 @import "~carbon-components/scss/globals/scss/styles.scss";
 ```

-> *Note:* For offline usage we'll need to set `$font-path: '~carbon-components/src/globals/fonts';` at the very top of our `src/styles.scss`.
+> *Note:* For offline usage we'll need to set `$font-path: '~@rocketsoftware/carbon-components/src/globals/fonts';` at the very top of our `src/styles.scss`.
 This will copy the fonts to our `dist` folder upon successful build.
-If you like the fonts to be a part of your `assets` folder and not pollute the `dist` folder then copy the fonts from `node_modules/carbon-components/src/globals/fonts` into our app's `src/assets/fonts` folder and add `$font-path: '/assets/fonts/';` at the very top of our `src/styles.scss`.
+If you like the fonts to be a part of your `assets` folder and not pollute the `dist` folder then copy the fonts from `node_modules/@rocketsoftware/carbon-components/src/globals/fonts` into our app's `src/assets/fonts` folder and add `$font-path: '/assets/fonts/';` at the very top of our `src/styles.scss`.

 That's it!
 Now we can run `npm start` and start building out our application!

-> *Note:* This isn't the only way to bootstrap a `carbon-components-angular` application, but the combination of `@angular/cli` and the `carbon-components` scss is our recommended setup.
+> *Note:* This isn't the only way to bootstrap a `@rocketsoftware/carbon-components-angular` application, but the combination of `@angular/cli` and the `@rocketsoftware/carbon-components` scss is our recommended setup.

 [![Edit Carbon Components Angular](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/0129r494ql)